 Members of the Oklahoma Legislature are seeking to enact legislation helping restore sound money and enforce the U.S. Constitution’s monetary provisions.

-Senate Bill 816 (SB 816) and Senate Bill 1351 (SB 1351) are respectively sponsored by Senators Nathan Dahm (R-Tulsa) and David Bullard (R-Durant).
-If enacted, they would create a state bullion depository, which would store precious metals — both held by the state and by private citizens.
+Senate Bill 33 (SB 33) is sponsored by Senator David Bullard (R-Durant).
+If enacted, it would create a state bullion depository, which would store precious metals — both held by the state and by private citizens.

-Additionally, Senate Bill 1507 (SB 1507) and House Bill 3027 (HB 3027), respectively sponsored by Senator Shane Jett (R-Tecumseh) and Representative Cody Maynard (R-Durant), would abolish capital-gains taxes on gold and silver and clarify the legal definition of precious metals as legal tender, making it easier to use gold and silver as currency in Oklahoma.
-(In February 2024, HB 3027 was passed out of committee.)
+Additionally, Senate Bill 284 (SB 284), sponsored by Senator Shane Jett (R-Tecumseh), would abolish capital-gains taxes on gold and silver and clarify the legal definition of precious metals as legal tender, making it easier to use gold and silver as currency in Oklahoma, including when making transactions with government agencies.

 These bills are great steps toward enforcing the Constitution’s monetary provisions.
 Article I, Section 10, of the U.S. Constitution plainly states that “No State shall…make any Thing but gold and silver Coin a Tender in Payment of Debts.”
 It’s long overdue that states begin to enforce this provision once again.